 What becomes more difficult is to determine a party’s income when self-employed, a member of an LLC, or a shareholder in a subchapter S entity.
 In those instances, any agreement or judgment should define how income for alimony purposes is calculated.
 A separation agreement which defines income as being that actually received or in which the obligor has a right to receive, means his or her actual earnings, not the earnings of the entity from which the income is derived.
 Yomtov v.
 Yomtov, 152 Conn.
 App.
 355 (2014).
 The status of the entity may not be ignored when calculating the obligor’s income.
 Yomtov, 152 Conn.
 App. at 364–365.
 In addition, an agreement which utilized a business evaluator to determine reasonable compensation from which the alimony and support orders were based, but did not say how that would be calculated in future years, left the court to make that determination.
 Marshall v.
 Marshall, 200 Conn.
 App.
 688 (2020).
 On remand from the Appellate Court, the trial court was left with the means to determine the husband’s income.
 The wife advocated a definition of income available for distribution, while the husband argued for his W-2 income.
 The court correctly pointed out that income available for distribution would be an over inflation of what he actually received, while W-2 income can be manipulated by the husband.
 Accordingly, the methodology employed originally to determine reasonable compensation was employed on remand.

 The passage of the Tax Cuts and Jobs Act of 2017 has further complicated the considerations when faced with pass through income from an LLC, Schedule C, or subchapter S corporation.
-Owners of pass-through entities receive a 20% deduction on qualified business income, subject to certain limitation.
+Owners of pass-through entities receive a 20% deduction on qualified business income, subject to certain limitations.
 P.L.
 115-97, § 11011, 26 U.S.C. § 199A.
 For service businesses, except for architects and engineers, there are income thresholds over which the deduction does not apply.
 P.L.
 195-97, § 11011, 26 U.S.C. § 199A (a) and (b).

 #Comment Begins